CSC207-UofT/course-project-haunted-pyramid/res/Phase 1/DesignDoc.md

 ###Testing

-All the major use cases classes and entities such as OurCalendar, Event, and EventManager are tested using junit.
+All the major use cases classes and entities such as OurCalendar, Event, RecursiveEvent and EventManager are tested using junit.
 All the calendar presenter classes were tested very frequently while building it by every component.